Network-Optimised Spiking Neural Network for Event-Driven Networking: Evaluation protocol for forecasting baselines

-Many operational networks lack reliable labels, so short-horizon forecasting with residual-based event inference is the standard route.
-We follow that practice.
-We compare \textit{NOS} with tGNN, GRU, RNN, and MLP under three canonical graphs: scale-free, star, and chain.
+This section details the protocol used for the comparisons in ~\ref{sec:ML-comparison}.
 For metrics we use networks of size $N{=}250$; the range plots show node~0 for visual clarity.
 All baselines are trained label-free on next-step forecasting with a contiguous train/validation/test split.
 Inputs are standardised per node using statistics fitted on the train split only.
 Residuals are signed and $z$-scored with train-only moments; event starts are the first samples whose residual $z$-scores cross a fixed per-node threshold selected on the validation split but computed using train calibration.
 Episodes have a minimum duration to suppress single-sample blips; matching uses a fixed window around each ground-truth start.
 Start-latency is the sample difference between the truth start and the first model start within the window, converted to milliseconds using the sampling period $\Delta t$.
 Forecasting error (MAE, RMSE) is computed on the original scale.
 The tGNN uses temporal message passing constrained to the given adjacency; capacities and early-stopping are held comparable across baselines.